BackupTheBerlios/dzchart-svn/utilities/dzPrepBuild/trunk/ReadMe.txt

 PrepBuild to the rescue.
 It does any of the following for you:
 1. Read the .dof file
 2. increment the build number
-3. call a batch file that again call prepbuild to
+3. call a batch file that again calls prepbuild to
   3.1 change the .dof file
   3.2 create a .rc file containing the version info 3.3 add a .ico file to the .rc file so the icon is back